 Living and Working More Sustainably in a Greener Economy – Evidence Review

-The impacts of climate change are being felt across the world in increasing severity and frequency.
-As of 2024 temperatures were currently 1.28 oC above preindustrial levels.
-Nature in the UK is also under threat with wildlife having declined by an average of 19% since 1970, with nearly one in six species threatened with extinction.
+The impacts of climate change are being felt across the world with increasing severity and frequency.
+As of 2024, temperatures were currently 1.28 oC above preindustrial levels.
+Nature in the UK is also under threat, with wildlife having declined by an average of 19% since 1970, with nearly one in six species threatened with extinction.
 The international community has set obligations to deliver net-zero by 2050 with interim targets in 2030 and 2040.

 The UK Government has been an early adopter of net-zero policy and has made great progress.
-The UK Government has committed to the overarching goal of net-zero by 2050, Scotland has its own target of net-zero by 2045.
-Within the overarching goals there are interim targets and sector specific targets.
+The UK Government has committed to the overarching goal of net-zero by 2050, and Scotland has its target of net-zero by 2045.
+Within the overarching goals, there are interim targets and sector-specific targets.
 Current goals are for a net 68% reduction in emissions by 2030, and 95% clean energy generation by 2030.

 This evidence review, by Dr Matt Lyons, City-REDI, University of Birmingham, considers the academic literature, grey literature and policy documents to identify the burning questions and key challenges for sub-national actors in achieving a more sustainable, greener economy.